 Check in regularly

-If you’re managing hybrid teams while working from the designated shared office space, you may find yourself speaking with on-site team members more regularly.
+If you’re managing hybrid or virtual teams while working from the designated shared office space, you may find yourself speaking with on-site team members more regularly.
 To make sure you’re keeping in touch with all members of your team, make time in your calendar for regular fortnightly catch ups.
 Even a standing meeting of 20 minutes a fortnight is enough to discuss any issues or challenges team members may have come up against.

 Make information sharing easy

 One of the core challenges of hybrid teams is miscommunication and ultimately, a lack of information being shared across the team.
 To combat this you’ll need to make sure you’ve got the communication channels set up and used effectively by all members of your hybrid team.
 To avoid having important information slip through the cracks, you’ll need to ensure that the purpose of each communication channel is clearly defined, understood, and reinforced.